Achieve excellent flavor in every dish with these easy-to-make homemade broth recipes, including chicken, vegetable, and bone broth.

 1. Rinse chicken thoroughly and place them at the bottom of a 6-quart slow cooker.

-3. Cover and cook on low for 8-9 hours or on high for 4-5 hours, until the broth is deeply flavored.
+3. Cover and cook on low for 8-9 hours or on high for 4-5 hours until the broth is intensely flavored.

 5. Discard the solids and strain the broth through a fine-mesh strainer into a large container.
 Enjoy and refrigerate or freeze the leftovers for later.

-*Note: We only use 1 teaspoon salt in this recipe, but you can certainly add more salt based on your own taste.
-You may save the chicken for shredded chicken.
-To do so, remove the skin and the bones; tear up the chicken meat using your hands or two forks.
-This recipe yields 12 cups (3 quarts) chicken broth.
+• You may save the chicken for shredded chicken.
+To do so, remove the skin and bones, and tear up the chicken meat using your hands or two forks.

 Homemade Bone Broth

-Bone broth has been called a superfood, due to the many health benefits it offers.
+Bone broth has been called a superfood due to its many health benefits.
 It has, among other things, calcium, collagen, and bone marrow.
 It’s been linked to reducing systemic inflammation, relieving joint pain, and improving hair and nail growth.
-It’s amazing restorative properties can’t be valued highly enough.
+Its amazing restorative properties can’t be valued highly enough.

-So where do you get the bone for the bone broth?
+So, where do you get the bone for the bone broth?
 Well, you can buy prepackaged beef bones from many grocery stores.
 They may offer oxtails or a few other types.
 But a less expensive source is to save the bones from your steak dinner.
-Grilled Porterhouse and T-bones are our favorite kind of steak meals.
+Grilled Porterhouse and T-bones are our favorite kinds of steak meals.
 Since you already spend the money on those, why not make the most out of them by saving the bones for a nutritious broth?
-You know there is always a bit of meat that you can’t easily get to on a T-bone, but it’s an excellent addition to a bone broth and the meat comes right off after the broth is done.
+You know there is always a bit of meat that you can’t quickly get on a T-bone, but it’s an excellent addition to bone broth, and the meat comes right off after the broth is done.
 See, absolutely no waste!

 Just toss the bone in a freezer bag for use anytime you want to make bone broth in the future or make it right after dinner in your slow cooker.
 Serve the bone broth by itself in a mug for easy sipping.
 Or, keep it on hand for use as a base in your slow cooker recipes, beef gravies, soups, and stews.

-However, even if making bone broth at home isn’t difficult, sometimes marrow bones are not always accessible to us and other times we just simply don’t have the time to make it.
-That’s when I stock up some 100% grass-fed bone broth from Kettle & Fire, America’s first and only USDA grass-fed bone broth.
-If you do decide to try it out, don’t forget to use code “DelishPlan” to get 15% off your first order.
+However, even if making bone broth at home isn’t difficult, sometimes marrow bones are not always accessible to us, and other times, we just simply don’t have the time to make it.
+That’s when I recommend stocking up on some 100% grass-fed bone broth from Kettle & Fire, America’s first and only USDA grass-fed bone broth.

 Homemade Vegetable Broth

-One of our favorite things about vegetable broth is that there are endless ingredient combinations you can use.
-If you like a more oniony-taste, you can add more onion or shallots, or if you prefer a sweeter flavor, you can include sweet red or yellow peppers to the mix.
+One of my favorite things about vegetable broth is that you can use endless ingredient combinations.
+If you like a more oniony taste, you can add more onion or shallots, or if you prefer a sweeter flavor, you can include sweet red or yellow peppers in the mix.

 • Asparagus ends